-The OSHA PSM and EPA RMP regulations are performance-based.
-They anticipate that performance standards will evolve and improve over time.
-The regulations require compliance with good engineering practices.
-Over the past few years, a number of approaches that go beyond the basics of classical PHA have been developed, documented and applied.
-Companies should consider implementing these approaches to ensure compliance with the regulations and the management of risk.
+Process safety regulations are performance-based.
+They anticipate that performance standards will evolve and improve over time and they require compliance with good engineering practices.
+Over the past few years, a number of approaches that go beyond the basics of traditional PHA have been developed, documented, and applied.
+Companies should implement these approaches to ensure compliance with the regulations and the responsible management of risk.
 This PHA training course goes beyond the fundamentals of facilitating the performance of PHA covered in Primatech's course Process Hazard Analysis (PHA) for Team Leaders and deals with more advanced issues.

 - LOPA and PHA

 - Characteristics of control systems and their failures

 - CHAZOP and PHA for computer control systems